parinovK/MacOS-Catalina_Vivobook-S13_S330FA/README.md

 3.Built-in Microphone

 # Problem solving
-1. If speakers do not work - check clover-arameters and replace "alcid=21" with "alcid=3"
+1. If speakers do not work - check clover-parameters and replace "alcid=21" with "alcid=3"
 2. -v for OS startup log
 3. If Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.